-• Commercial real estate loans.
-Approximately 50% of our total loans at December 31, 2022 were commercial real estate loans, which include multifamily, farmland and commercial real estate loans, with owner-occupied loans comprising approximately 42% of the commercial real estate loan portfolio.
+- Commercial real estate loans.
+Approximately 48% of our total loans at December 31, 2023 were commercial real estate loans, which include multifamily, farmland and commercial real estate loans, with owner-occupied loans comprising approximately 43% of the commercial real estate loan portfolio.
 Commercial real estate loan terms generally are 10 years or less, although payments may be structured on a longer amortization basis.
 Interest rates may be fixed or adjustable, although rates typically will not be fixed for a period exceeding 120 months, and we generally charge an origination fee.
 Risks associated with commercial real estate loans include, among other things, fluctuations in the value of real estate, new job creation trends, tenant vacancy rates, and the quality of the borrower's management.
 We attempt to limit risk by analyzing a borrower's cash flow and collateral value on an ongoing basis.
+The loans are primarily secured by commercial real estate.
 Also, we typically require personal guarantees from the principal owners of the property, supported by a review of their personal financial statements, as an additional means of mitigating our risk.
-We also manage risk by avoiding concentrations in any one business or industry.

-• Commercial and industrial loans.
+We also manage risk by avoiding concentrations in any one business or industry. - Commercial and industrial loans.
 Commercial and industrial loans primarily consist of working capital lines of credit and equipment loans.
 The terms of these loans vary by purpose and by type of underlying collateral.
 We make equipment loans for a term of five years or less at fixed or variable rates, with the loan fully amortized over the term and secured by the relevant piece of equipment.
 Loans to support working capital typically have terms not exceeding one year, and such loans are secured by accounts receivable or inventory.
 Fixed rate loans are priced based on collateral, term and amortization.
 The interest rate for floating rate loans is typically tied to the prime rate published in The Wall Street Journal.
+Commercial and Industrial loans include variable-rate loans to consumer finance lending companies.
+Loans to consumer finance lending companies accounted for approximately 8% of our total loans at December 31, 2023.
 Commercial and industrial loans also include public finance loans made to governmental entities, which can be taxable or tax-exempt, for purposes including debt refinancing, economic development, quality of life projects, short-term cash-flow needs, and infrastructure enhancements, among other things.
 Public finance loans are generally repaid using pledged revenue sources including income tax, property tax, sales tax, and utility revenue, among other sources.
-Although public finance loans are less than 5% of our loan portfolio as of December 31, 2022, they have grown in recent periods.
-Commercial and industrial loans accounted for approximately 21% of our total loans at December 31, 2022.
+Public finance loans comprise less than 5% of our loan portfolio at December 31, 2023.
+Commercial and industrial loans accounted for approximately 25% of our total loans at December 31, 2023.